Street Hawk

-Street Hawk is an American action television series that aired for 14 episodes on ABC in 1985.
-The series is a Limekiln and Templar Production in association with Universal Television.
-Its central characters were created by Paul M. Belous and Robert Wolterstorff, and its core format was developed by Bruce Lansbury, who had initially commissioned the program's creation.
-This series was originally planned for the fall of 1984, Mondays at 8:00PM Eastern/7:00PM Central; however, ABC executives changed their minds when the summer series Call to Glory did well, and Street Hawk was pushed to mid-season.
-Street Hawk made its debut on Friday, January 4, 1985, on ABC at 9:00PM Eastern/8:00PM Central and ran until May 16, 1985.
+Street Hawk is an American action television series that aired for 13 episodes on ABC in 1985.
+The show follows Jesse Mach (Rex Smith), an ex-motorcycle cop recruited for a top-secret government project to ride an advanced all-terrain attack motorcycle designed to fight urban crime.
+Created by Paul M. Belous and Robert Wolterstorff, with its core format developed by producer Bruce Lansbury, the series was produced by Limekiln and Templar in association with Universal Television at a cost of approximately $1 million per episode.

+The 70-minute pilot featured Christopher Lloyd as a villain and was scored by Tangerine Dream, who provided the electronic soundtrack for the series.
+Originally planned for the fall of 1984, the series was pushed to mid-season after Call to Glory performed well in its intended slot.
+Street Hawk premiered on January 4, 1985, and ran until May 16, 1985.
+Despite its short run, the series was sold to 42 countries worldwide.

 Plot

 The premise of the show is narrated before every episode during the opening titles, voiced by Ernie Anderson:

 This is Jesse Mach, an ex-motorcycle cop, injured in the line of duty.
 Now a police troubleshooter, he's been recruited for a top secret government mission to ride Street Hawk -- an all-terrain attack motorcycle designed to fight urban crime, capable of incredible speeds up to three hundred miles an hour, and immense firepower.
 Only one man, federal agent Norman Tuttle, knows Jesse Mach's true identity.
 The man...the machine...Street Hawk.

 The pilot episode provides the backstory of Jesse Mach's (Rex Smith) earlier work as a police officer and amateur dirt-bike racer, prior to his recruitment by Norman Tuttle (Joe Regalbuto) for the Street Hawk project.
-The capabilities of the motorcycle and its computer backend, are also established, which include providing the motorcycle rider with real-time mission information, to assisting the motorcycle during its high-speed "hyperthrust" runs.
+The capabilities of the motorcycle and its computer backend are also established, which include providing the motorcycle rider with real-time mission information to assisting the motorcycle during its high-speed "hyperthrust" runs.

 All subsequent episodes show Mach leading a double life, a police public relations officer by day, and crimefighter by night.
 Street Hawk is regarded as a lawless vigilante and a public relations embarrassment by the police, especially by Mach's commanding officer Captain Leo Altobelli (Richard Venture).
 Each episode deals with a specific crime or mission, and there are no multi-episode story arcs.